golemfactory/auto_exe/README.md

 # Installing and running Yagna Tutorials

+## How auto_exe works
-## This script will run New Golem installation process from scratch, and run tutorials on top of it.
+This script will run New Golem installation process from scratch, and run tutorials on top of it.

 ### Disclaimer